retransmit/prism/README.md

 When a service fails, Retransmit can notify the other services that an error has occured - so that they can rollback changes if necessary.

-For Http Services, the rollbackUrl specified in the configuration is called with the same request data.
-If modifyRollbackRequest is specified, you could change the url, method and parameters for the rollback call.
+For Http Services, the rollback function is called with the original request and the rollback function is expected to return new request information which will be used to invoked a rollback api on the backend service.

 ```js
 module.exports = {